binnes/moreNodeRedWorkshop/en/part5/DEPENDENCIES.md

 4. Open a command window.
 You will use the new docker buildx command to build and push a multi-arch image to dockerhub.
 5. Before you can build a container you need to create a new builder.
 Enter the command:
   `docker buildx create --name NRbuilder --use`
-6. Check you have a builder running using command : `docker buildx ls`
+6. Check you have a builder running using command :
+  `docker buildx ls`
-7. Inspect the builder with command : `docker buildx inspect --bootstrap`, which will also start the builder if it is not running
+7. Inspect the builder with command :
+  `docker buildx inspect --bootstrap`
+  which will also start the builder if it is not running
 8. Now the builder is up and running you can build a multi-arch container and push it to your dockerhub account.
-First ensure you are logged into dockerhub : `docker login`
+First ensure you are logged into dockerhub :
+  `docker login`
-9. Build and push the image : `docker buildx build --platform linux/amd64,linux/arm/v7 -t binnes/node-red-docker-sample --push .`, replace **binnes** with your docker username.
+9. Build and push the image :
+  `docker buildx build --platform linux/amd64,linux/arm/v7 -t binnes/node-red-docker-sample --push .`
+  replace **binnes** with your docker username.
 Here you see we are asking to build an image for 3 different architectures.
 AMD/Intel 64 bit, ARM 64bit and ARM 32bit v7 (Raspberry Pi 3/4).
 You can also add additional architectures, such as **linux/s390x** to add support for IBM Z systems or **linux/ppc64le** for IBM POWER systems
-10. Inspect the image using command `docker buildx imagetools inspect docker.io/binnes/node-red-docker-sample:latest`
+10. Inspect the image using command
+  `docker buildx imagetools inspect docker.io/binnes/node-red-docker-sample:latest`
-11. Stop your local Node-RED using Ctrl-C then run the container using command : `docker run -dit -p 1880:1880 binnes/node-red-docker-sample:latest`.
+11. Stop your local Node-RED using Ctrl-C then run the container using command :
+  `docker run -dit -p 1880:1880 binnes/node-red-docker-sample:latest`
 12. Test your container.
-    - You will not be able to launch the Editor, as this has been disabled in the sample project settings.js file - in a production Node-RED container you should not be able to alter the application, so the editor needs to be disabled.
+    - You will not be able to launch at the Editor on the base URL, as this has been modified in the sample project settings.js file.
+The editor can be launched at **/admin**.
+In a production Node-RED container you should not be able to alter the application, so the editor needs to be disabled.
+This can be achieved by setting the .
 Details of the Node-RED configuration options can be found in the [Node-RED documentation](https://nodered.org/docs/user-guide/runtime/configuration).
     - You should be able to access the [/hello](http://localhost:1880/hello) endpoint
 13. If you have a Raspberry Pi or other ARM 32-bit or ARM 64-bit system you can also test that the ARM containers also work.